-Official: 7 killed in two shootings in California community
+Official: 7 killed in California community; suspect arrested

 HALF MOON BAY, Calif.
-(AP) — HALF MOON BAY, Calif.
-(AP) — Seven people were killed in two related shootings Monday at a mushroom farm and a trucking firm in a coastal community south of San Francisco.
+(AP) — Seven people were killed in two related shootings Monday at a mushroom farm and a trucking firm in a coastal community south of San Francisco, and a suspect was in custody, officials said.

-San Mateo County Board of Supervisors President Dave Pine says four people were killed at the farm and three at the trucking business.
-It wasn’t immediately clear how the locations were connected.
+San Mateo County Board of Supervisors President Dave Pine says four people were killed at the farm and three at the trucking business on the outskirts of Half Moon Bay, a city about 30 miles (48 kilometers) south of San Francisco.

-California state Sen. Josh Becker, who represents the area, said people were killed in separate shootings on the outskirts of Half Moon Bay, a city about 30 miles (48 kilometers) south of San Francisco.
-San Mateo County Supervisor David Canepa tweeted that one shooting happened at a mushroom farm.
+The police have arrested 67-year-old Zhao Chunli in connection with the shooting, Pine said.

-San Mateo County Board of Supervisors President Dave Pine says four people were killed at the farm and three at the trucking business.
-It wasn’t immediately clear how the locations were connected.
+It wasn’t immediately clear how the locations were connected, though Pine said the suspect worked for one of the businesses.
+He called the suspect a “disgruntled worker.”

-California state Sen. Josh Becker, who represents the area, said people were killed in separate shootings on the outskirts of Half Moon Bay, a city about 30 miles (48 kilometers) south of San Francisco.
+California state Sen. Josh Becker, who represents the area, said people were killed in separate shootings.
 San Mateo County Supervisor David Canepa tweeted that one shooting happened at a mushroom farm.

 The San Mateo County Sheriff’s Office tweeted just before 5 p.m. that a suspect was in custody.